adrianclo/meaR/README.md

 ### 5. Apply filters
 - <b>sample filter</b>: This filter excludes these recordings for technical reasons, e.g., contamination.
 The user has marked these samples to be excluded in the meta file in the column exclude.
 - <b>channel filter</b>: This filter excludes particular electrodes for technical reasons, e.g., too noisy.
 The user has marked these channels in the meta file in the column "channels2exclude".
 Multiple channels are separated by a comma.
-- <b>recording length filter</b>: This filter keeps only data within a user-defined max recording time.
+- <b>recording length filter</b>: This filter keeps only data within a user-defined max recording time (in seconds).
 The user indicates the max recording time for all samples.
 - <b>active channel filter</b>: This filter only keeps channels that are active.
 We define active as having at least a spike rate of 0.01 Hz.

 - custom filters: for region, layer, etc